jet/dotnet-templates/propulsion-indexer/README.md

         # default name is "($EQUINOX_COSMOS_CONTAINER)-aux"
         propulsion init -ru 400 cosmos

-3. To run an instance of the Reactor from a CosmosDb ChangeFeed
+3. To run an instance of the Indexer from a CosmosDb ChangeFeed

         # `-g default` defines the `processorName` - each processor group name has separated state in the leases store
-        # `-c MyContainer` specifies the source Container to monitor (if you have specified EQUINOX_COSMOS_* environment
+        # `-c app` specifies the source Container to monitor (if you have specified EQUINOX_COSMOS_* environment
         #   vars, no connection/database/container arguments are needed.)
         # For this template, this same container is also used to wire up the Connection used for the Reactions processing.
         # See the `proReactor` template for a more complex variant that lets you specify them separately.
-        dotnet run -- -g default cosmos -c MyContainer
+        dotnet run --project Indexer -- -g default cosmos -c app